A Simple Guide to a Stoic Morning Routine

 What if I don't have 20 minutes in the morning?

-Start with just the 5-minute reflection and 5-minute journaling.
-These two steps provide 80% of the benefit and can be done even on rushed mornings.
+Start with the 5‑minute reflection and 5‑minute journaling.
+These two steps deliver most of the benefit and still work on busy days.

 Do I need to read Stoic philosophy to do this routine?